schmartmann/datadog_writing_test/readme.md

 ## Enabling APM Tracing

+Datadog's APM agent traces requests from request to response across your app.
+This metadata allows a top-level view of your app's health, and helps you understand how user requests effect your app's architecture.

 To enable APM tracing, first ensure you have a [Datadog account](https://www.datadoghq.com/), and install the [Datadog Agent](https://app.datadoghq.com/account/settings#agent).

-First, add `gem ddtrace` to your Gemfile, and then run `$ bundle install` to install the gem.
+Next, add `gem ddtrace` to your Gemfile, and run `$ bundle install` to install the gem.

-Then add these lines to the bottom of the configuration block at the top of `server.rb`:
+In `server.rb`, add these lines under `require 'sinatra/reloader'`:
 `require 'ddtrace'
 require 'ddtrace/contrib/sinatra/tracer'`